Performance Appraisal Forms

 • Do you believe this employee is honest, ethical, and trustworthy?

-For small- to medium-sized companies, MBOs can be the most optimal appraisal format to practice as the process is more manageable at their scale and it can still be easily monitored and followed through for continued professional and business growth.
+MBOs is ideal for small- to medium-sized companies as it can still be easily monitored and followed through for continued professional and business growth.
 The two most common types of MBOs with examples are:

 Performance Objectives